joelegner/golang/rando/README.md

 2. the second argument is larger than the first, or
 3. either argument is negative

+- FR: Run the program when called for by the user.
+DP: `go install rando`.
+- FR: Follow a logical sequence of events.
+DP: `main()` function.
+- FR: Get the range to use.
+DP: `getRange()` function.
+- FR: Calculate the number.
+DP: `getNumber()` function.
+- FR: Print the number. `main()` function, `fmt` print statement.
+- FR: Print a message if there is an invalid argument given by the user.
+DP: `printInvalidArg()` function.
+- FR: Print a usage message, giving command, options, and examples.
+DP: `printUsage()` function.

 ```
 Case: No argument given
     use default range 1-100